synnea/JCSC-website-1st-milestone/README.md

 caught the fact that I've been developing from a desktop-first approach. fixed it with the cards and the cat background.

+standardized heading style by using vh top and bottom, except for on the last item

+HTML validator tells me not to use fixed height and width with the Spotify plugins, but the Fiona Apple website begs to differ.

 to-do: put button instead of free for monthly meetup card

 change hover class of bottom JSCS